xcp-ng/uefistored/README.md

 test:        Run uefistored unit tests with address sanitizers
 test-nosan:  Run uefistored unit tests without address sanitizers
 install: uefistored    Install uefistored
-deploy:      Deploy uefistored to a XCP-ng host
+deploy:      Deploy uefistored to a host

 ```

-## Executable

-XAPI looks for an executable called varstored, so uefistored must be linked to
-or renamed to varstored.
-This is a requirement of XAPI.

-## Deployment in Test
+## Deployment during Test

 If you just want to deploy to a known host:

 ```
 $ make all
-$ HOST=192.168.0.17 make deploy
+$ HOST=$HOSTNAME_OR_IP make deploy
 ```

+## Backends

+uefistored supports the implementation of alternative backends for the
+persistent storage of variables.

+Currently, the only implemented backend is for XAPI.

+### The XAPI backend

+uefistored uses Xen's libxen to register itself as a device emulator for the
+HVM domU that XAPI has started.
+XenVariable, found in OVMF, knows how to
+communicate with uefistored using the device emulation protocol.
+See [OVMF
+and uefistored] for more details.

 ## OVMF and uefistored